 Each of the three areas within the studio arts concentration—ceramics, drawing and painting, and photography—has common studio foundation and art history requirements.

-All students concentrating in the Studio Arts must take at least one introductory (100-level) studio arts course in each of the following areas: drawing/painting, 3D arts (ceramics, sculpture), and the lens-based arts (film, photography); students must also complete two art-history courses.
+All students concentrating in the studio arts must take at least two introductory (100-level) studio arts courses from the following areas: drawing/painting, 3D arts (ceramics, sculpture), and the lens-based arts (film, photography); students must also complete at least one art history courses.
 It is recommended that a student should have completed (or be enrolled in) at least two of the studio foundations courses and one art history survey course at the time of moderation.

 A concentration studio arts offers a variety of career opportunities in fields including artist, painter, sculptor, graphic artist, illustrator, art teacher, graphic designer, art therapist, commercial artist, art gallery owner, art critic, cartoonist, curator, and interior decorator.